As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 Video via Seinfeld on YouTube

-By design, Seinfeld broke all the sitcom commandments.
-No hugging.
-No learning.
-No tidy resolutions tied up in a moral bow.
+By design, Seinfeld broke all the sitcom commandments: no hugging, no learning, and no tidy resolutions tied up in a moral bow.
 Jerry and Larry David built a universe where the characters never truly evolved, and that was the point.
 Real life doesn’t wrap up neatly before the credits roll.

 Back in the early ’90s, that was practically TV heresy.
 Sitcoms were still teaching weekly lessons about friendship, family, or forgiveness.
+That shift away from tidy moral lessons became one of the defining changes in 1990s television comedy.
 But Seinfeld treated everyday pettiness and self-interest as comedy gold instead.
 There was no redemption arc, no “we’ve all learned something today” moment — just the truth that people are weird, selfish, and endlessly entertaining because of it.

 That “no hugging, no learning” mantra became the backbone for a new kind of television.
 You can see Seinfeld’s fingerprints all over later hits like The Office, Curb Your Enthusiasm, and It’s Always Sunny in Philadelphia.
 Each one leans into awkward realism and human imperfection.
-Worlds where bad behavior isn’t punished; it’s mined for laughs.
+Worlds where bad behavior isn’t punished because the bad behavior is the joke.

 Did you know?
 Co-creator Larry David enforced a strict rule in the Seinfeld writers’ room: “No hugging, no learning.”
 He wanted to avoid the sentimental endings common in ’80s sitcoms, insisting that the characters should never grow, change, or become self-aware.
 That philosophy kept Seinfeld’s comedy sharp, cynical, and refreshingly true to life — a show where nothing was ever resolved, and that was exactly the joke.